A Botany graduate, Nithya Venkat enjoys writing about plants that help to sustain life on planet earth.

-Hedge plants provide the privacy that you need or form a beautiful border for your garden.
-It is easy to plant and maintain hedge plants when you choose the right plants based on what you want.
+Hedge plants provide privacy and form a beautiful border for your garden.
+It is easy to plant and maintain hedge plants when you choose the right plants based on your needs and desires.

-Think about what type of hedge plants you want, the effort that you have to put in to maintain the hedge and check whether the soil condition is well suited for the plants to grow, flourish and form a hedge.
+Think about what type of hedge plants you want and the effort that you have to put in to maintain the hedge.
+Then, check whether your soil conditions are well-suited for the plants to grow, flourish and form a hedge.

-Forsythia x intermedia spectabilis commonly known as Golden Bell is a hybrid garden variety derived by crossing Forsythia suspensa and Forsythia viridissima.
+Forsythia x intermedia spectabilis, commonly known as Golden Bells, is a hybrid garden variety derived by crossing Forsythia suspensa and Forsythia viridissima.
 It is a deciduous shrub that grows to a height of 8–10 feet with a spread of 10–12 feet in width.
-The flowers are yellow in color and blooms from early to mid spring.
+The flowers are bright yellow in color and bloom from early- to mid-spring.

-Watering these plants regularly help them to flourish and bloom to its full capacity.
+Watering these plants regularly helps them to flourish and bloom to their full capacity.
 Forsythia x intermedia spectabilis should be pruned right after flowering.

 Hibiscus syriacus is a deciduous shrub that blooms through summer and fall season up until it gets frigid.
 It is also referred to as the Rose of Sharon, Chinese Hibiscus, and the Althea shrub.

-Hibiscus syriacus is easy to maintain hedge plant.
+Hibiscus syriacus is an easy-to-maintain hedge plant.
 They have to be planted in spring.
 Dig a hole just as deep as the root ball of the plant with a width of 2–3 cm.
 Plant them 6 to 10 feet apart.
 Prune the hedges in early spring.
 Remove dead, diseased and broken branches for a flourishing growth.

 Nanking cherry is also known as Manchu Cherry, Chinese Dwarf, and Downy Cherry.
 The scientific name for the Nanking Cherry is Prunus tomentosa.

-Nanking Cherry, native to China is a medium to a large deciduous shrub that produces juicy small, shiny, red berries in late May to early June.
+Nanking Cherry, native to China, is a medium to a large deciduous shrub that produces juicy small, shiny, red berries from late May to early June.
 These berries can be eaten plain or used to make pies, jams or jellies.

-When planting, the Nanking Cherry dig the hole 2 feet wider than the root system.
-Plant them 4–5 feet apart depending on how dense you want the hedge to be.
-The depth of the hole must be must be slightly deeper than the root system.
+When planting the Nanking Cherry, dig the hole two feet wider than the root system.
+Plant them 4–5 feet apart, depending on how dense you want the hedge to be.
+The depth of the hole must be slightly deeper than the root system.
 Water the plant once a week.

 The Korean Spice viburnum plant flourishes in well-drained soil and needs full sun to partial shade for best growth conditions.
 The leaves of this plant are dark green that turns attractive shades of red in fall.